MikeyBronowski/mikeybronowski.github.io/_posts/2021-01-12-t-sql-tuesday-134-give-me-a-break.md

 ### Portugal (and France and Spain) and bit of a SQL

 A few years ago we had some time off planned but did not now where to go.
 Finally decided on going to Lisbon, but there were no direct flights from Poland or were too expensive.
-After some research we’ve found that we could fly to Marseille (France) for two days, from there to Valencia (Spain) and finally to Lisbon.
+After some research we've found that we could fly to Marseille (France) for two days, from there to Valencia (Spain) and finally to Lisbon.

 That plan not only agreed with out budget but also we have visited more great places.